 - Swimsuit/underwear photos are only acceptable in a logical setting (like a beach, pool, or legitimate gym environment)

-Indoor bikini shots that resemble lingerie pics?
-Strictly off-limits.
+Indoor bikini shots that resemble lingerie pics are strictly off-limits.
 The platform wants to keep things fairly family-friendly at the preview level.

 Children & Other People